AIrjen/OneButtonPrompt/user_guides/my_first_generation.md

 For "Artists" I select "popular".
 This is a list of popular artists from images from CivitAI.
 Such as LOIS, Artgerm, alphonse mucha and many others.

-As "Type of image" I select "portait", so that it will always default to a portait image.
+As "Type of image" I select "portrait", so that it will always default to a portrait image.

 ![image](https://github.com/AIrjen/OneButtonPrompt/assets/130234949/28e79a02-aba5-4a71-983b-d5edc9744cdc)